-Responsible employees will not pressure a victim to request confidentiality, but will honor and support the victim's wishes, including for the College to fully investigate an incident.
-By the same token, responsible employees will not pressure a victim to make a full report if the victim is not ready to.
+Responsible employees will not pressure a victim to request confidentiality but will honor and support the victim's wishes unless there is an imminent threat to the safety of the campus community.
+By the same token, responsible employees will not pressure a victim to make a full report if they are not ready to.